wmo-im/wis2-gdc/README.md

-# wis2-global-discovery-catalogue
+# wis2-gdc

-WIS 2.0 Global Discovery Catalogue
+wis2-gdc is a Reference Implementation of a WIS2 Global Discovery Catalogue.